-Guiding research question include:
+Guiding research questions include the following:

-Q1: What important userfactors and requirements regarding usability impact marine forecast uptake by coastal ocean users in New Zealand and South Africa?

-Q2: WHow will climate change affect the importance of those factors in the future?

-Q3: Do geographic and sector-specific variations exist in levels of agreement pertaining to Q1 and Q2?
+- Q1 What important user requirements regarding usability impact marine forecast uptake by coastal ocean users in New Zealand and South Africa? - Q2 Will climate change affect the importance of those factors in the future? - Q3 Do geographic and sector-specific variations exist in levels of agreement pertaining to Q1 and Q2?

-Questions 1 and 2 gauge present, and anticipated future factors that impact forecast usability.
-The three questions together help usIn our study we explore whether user perceptions regardingabout the usability of forecasting products are geographically/sectorally localized or if the two user groups share similar understandings of current and future forecasting needs.
+Questions 1 and 2 gauge present and anticipated future factors that impact forecast usability.
+The three questions together help us explore whether user perceptions regarding the usability of forecasting products are geographically/sectorally localized or if the two user groups share similar understandings of current and future forecasting needs.
 This was achieved by means of a questionnaire.
-By understanding users' points of view-perceptions, metocean forecasting agencies/ companies can focus on providing relevant information in a format that enables effective uptake by better aligning the provision of information with its demand.
+By understanding users' points of view, metocean forecasting agencies/ companies can focus on providing relevant information in a format that enables effective uptake by better aligning the provision of information with its demand.
 This covers both commercial and public services such as commercial fishermen, search and rescue agencies, paddle craft clubs and surfers.
-The dual, southern hemisphere country investigation also provides a unique and relevant perspective on global, metocean forecast user needs.
-This is achieved through investigating two countries with extensive coastlines and exceptionally diverse user communities.
+The dual Southern Hemisphere country investigation also provides a unique and relevant perspective on global, metocean forecast user needs.
+This is achieved through investigating two countries with extensive coastlines and diverse user communities.

-2. Background
+2 Background